 Insurance Options While On Leave

-Health insurance coverage will terminate at the end of the month in which you last attended class unless you are on an approved leave of absence and contact the JBT Health & Wellness Center to extend your coverage.
+Health insurance coverage will terminate at the end of the month in which you last attended class.

-Students who withdraw from their academic program are not eligible to continue the University Sponsored Health Insurance Plan and coverage will terminate at the end of the month in which you last attended class.
+Students who withdraw from their academic program will lose coverage at the end of the month in which they last attended class.

 We strongly recommend that you carry some form of health insurance.
 Going without health insurance involves potential serious health care and financial risks.
 If you go without insurance coverage for more than 63 days, you may face a pre-existing condition exclusion that will exclude you from coverage for certain conditions for up to 6 months, upon re-enrolling in the university sponsored plan.

 There are limited opportunities for those on tight budgets to acquire health insurance outside of a parent's plan (for those under 26), or the University Sponsored Health Insurance Plan.